Slotted or Unslotted Basin Wastes - Which To Get?

 The first step is to choose the basin and taps you want, as this will give you the information you need to determine what type of basin waste you need.

 On that last point: this is exactly what our team are trained and qualified to advise on.
-They will help you to choose the perfect configuration of basin, tap, and waste for your bathroom.
-They'll tell you what you need and match you with a design to make your bathroom pop.
+They will help you to choose the perfect configuration of basin, tap and waste for your bathroom.
+They will tell you what you need and match you with a design to make your bathroom pop.